 How would you go about that?

-The answer: SMS drip campaigns.
+The answer: drip campaigns.

 Set up a workflow with the deals you’re wanting to include and your campaign will cycle through the messages automatically for each individual recipient.

 Just set it up once and you’re done.

 Today only!
 Download the Rise & Shine app for FREE and get 7 days of unlimited access to personalized workouts and healthy recipes!
 Get your free week here: [link]

 How’s your motivation?
 Join the Rise & Shine 30-day 'Summer Strong' challenge and compete with friends for exclusive prizes!
 Check it out: [link]

 Did someone say 'free recipes'?
 Discover delicious and nutritious recipes on the Rise & Shine app.
 Reply YUM to get a free recipe pack and fuel your healthy lifestyle!

 Onboarding new customers, users, or employees can be a tricky thing.

 What’s the best way to go about it?
 How much hand-holding do people need?
 How much documentation should people have to go through on their own?